-Permit and waitlist instructions and guidelines for Phase I of Registration for Summer and Fall 2017: Phase I of registration is March 27th-May 19th.
-Permit and prerequisite override requests are accepted until the day before registration closes (11:59pm on Thursday March 18th).
+Find below all permit and waitlist instructions and guidelines for Phase I of Registration for Summer and Fall 2018.
+Phase I of registration for new summer students is June 13 - 22.
+Permit and prerequisite override requests are accepted until the day before registration closes (11:59pm on Thursday June 21st).

 PLEASE NOTE THE FOLLOWING: